Welcome to today's edition of the Rush 24-7 podcast.

 Democrat National Committee sent an email to supporters asking them to push Republicans to stop talking to Rush Limbaugh on the Daily Caller because of recent remarks the conservatives made about sexual harassment.

-They this is the point.
+This is the point.

-They want to try to make men noticing women that are attracted to them, sexual harassment.
+They want to try to make men noticing women that are attracted to them sexual harassment.

-This is the chick chicken of the culture.
+This is the chickification of the culture.

 Actually, this isn't the chickification.

-This is what the Feminazis remember undeniable truth of life number 24.
+This is what the feminazis, remember undeniable truth of life number 24.

 That's what this is all about.